RN to BSN

 - the patient’s needs and values

-The RN to BSN Program is offered through Seton Hill’s Adult Degree Program.
-This means you’ll benefit from advising, courses and resources designed to support students who are balancing the demands of college, family, careers and finances.
+At Seton Hill, you’ll benefit from advising, courses and resources designed to support students who are balancing the demands of college, family, careers and finances.
 We'll provide you with the software and technical support you'll need to learn online.
 Plus, you can still enjoy all the same benefits as on-campus learners, including online or on-campus:

 - academic advising